 Finally, a proven and effective way to combat addiction is to strengthen relationships with the right people.
 Reassure your son or daughter that finding and building relationships is valuable.
 Give them the motivation to join groups where they have common interests such as book reading, sports, or music.

-Modifying Internet Use
+Modifying Internet Use for Patients of Internet Addiction Disorder

 You can help your child regulate the amount of time he or she spends online.
 Some of the possible things that you can do include: